 There is a staggering amount of evidence in the lives of broken families to indicate that the church committed drastic sin when it began to tamper with God's marriage laws.
 It's like the mythical Pandora's box, the lid of which could not be closed when sin began to pour forth.
-We have begun to see the reality of the magnification and terrible consequences of tampering with God's sacred laws.
-Indeed, it is with utmost peril that anyone dares to break apart what God Himself has welded together.
+We have begun to see the reality of magnification and te terrible consequences of tampering with God's sacred laws Indeed, it is with utmost peril that anyone dares to break apart what God Himself has welded together.

 There is a second wonderful reason why God Himself enters into every marriage, claiming responsibility for the fusing of two people into one flesh.
 God uses the human marriage as a picture of Christ and the believers.
-Even as God fuses the husband and wife into one flesh, so God through the Lord Jesus Christ makes Himself one with the believers.
+Even as God fuses the husband and wife into one flesh, so God through the Lord Jesus Christ makes Himself one believers

 This unique oneness is spoken of in many different ways in the Bible.
-The believer is "in Christ Jesus" (Romans 8:1); Christ is in the believer (Romans 8:10); God the Holy Spirit dwells within the believer (Romans 8:11); and Hebrews 2:11 declares:
+The believer is "in Christ Jesus" (Romans 8:1); in the (Romans 8:10); God the Holy Spirit dwells within believer (Romans 8:11); and Hebrews 2:11 declares:

-For both he that sanctifieth and they who are sanctified are all of one: for which cause he is not ashamed to call them brethen,
+For both he that sanctifieth and they who are sanctified are all of one: for which cause he is not ashamed to call them brethren,

-More specifically, the believers are called the bride of Christ (Revelation 21:2,9).
-And in the most beautiful language of Ephesians 5:28-32, God develops the human marriage as a type or figure of Christ's relationship to the believer.
+More specifically, the believers are called the bride of Christ (Revelation 21:2,9) And in the most beautiful language of Ephesians 5:28-God develops the human marriage as a type or figure of Christ's relationship to the believer.
 There we read: